VLSIDA/chip-tutorials/sta-reports.md

 logic, and the clock network are the most significant.
 If you have macros in your design, like a memory, it may also consume power.

+## Switching activity

 By default, the power is computed assuming a default 0.5 switching activity on all nets.
 However, this may not always be true.
 For example, your reset signal will only transition once!
 The clock, however, will switch every cycle.
 All other inputs might switch at, say, 10% of the clock periods.
 You can get a slightly more accurate estimate by setting these:
 ```tcl
 openroad> set_power_activity -input -activity 0.1
 openroad> set_power_activity -input_ports rst -activity 0.0